Creating Optimal Digital Signage CMS Workflows

 Merging playlists for smarter workflows

-Playlists follow the same logic as content.
-When a playlist is created in a global level, it becomes available to every sublevel below.
-You can share these playlists or restrict access as needed.
+Playlists work in the same way as content.
+When you create a playlist at a global level, it becomes available to every sublevel beneath it.
+You can choose to share these playlists or restrict access as needed.

-Playlists that are created in a sublevel where players are assigned are deemed local and can only be played on those players.
+If you create a playlist at a sublevel where players are assigned, it is considered local and can only play on those specific players.

-When you overlap global and local playlists in your schedules, you merge their content.
-This creates some interesting opportunities.
-Take for example a team member in charge of content for an entire organization who manages global programming.
-They add or delete content in a global playlist.
+By overlapping global and local playlists in your schedules, you combine their content, creating interesting opportunities.
+For example, a team member responsible for an entire organization’s content manages global programming.
+They add or remove content in a global playlist.

-Meanwhile, local teams manage their local programs and their media players show a mix of global and local content.
-Everyone can focus on their own assignments independently.
+At the same time, local teams handle their own programs, and their media players display a mix of global and local content.
+Everyone can concentrate on their specific tasks independently.

-Merging playlists also provides for a more organic content flow since there are less repetitions in your programming.
+Merging playlists also leads to a more natural content flow, reducing repetitions in your programming.

 Additional CMS tips